pete-livermore/outsourcd-web/README.md

 yarn install
 ```

-3. Set up environment variables:
+3. Set up environment variables:<br>
 Create a .env file in the root directory and add the following variables:

 ```bash
   SERVER_URL=your_backend_server_url
 ```

+4. Clone the server repo and run:<br>
+Access the repo and setup guidance [here](https://github.com/pete-livermore/outsourcd-app).

 ## Running the Application